-Conventionally, one would choose to read a Sales book when felt learning new techniques or decides for a refresher.
-Might skim through a Motivation handbook too when days tally more rejections.
-Since obviously you want a whopping sales volume, do you think reading the same genre of books would be the hover board against the trot?
-You might need something varied right?
+Conventionally, one would choose to re-read a sales book for selling skills refresher.
+Skims through a motivational handbook too when days tally more rejections.
+Since obviously you want a whopping sales volume, Do you think reading the same genre of books would be the hover board against your recent snail-paced performance?

 Crime novels could be educative for the sales profession too.
 It may be lengthy but surely, you’ll be startled the soonest you identified the sales spells popping between lines the writer had artfully weaved into.